pinnaculum/galacteek/README.rst

 Donations
 =========

+BTC: 3HSsNcwzkiWGu6wB18BC6D37JHExpxZvyS

-You can find donation details in the *Donate* section of the *Help* menu in the application's main window.
+You can also find donations details in the application's information menu.

 Requirements
 ============